CollaboratingPlatypus/PetaPoco/README.markdown

 ## That's it.

-This was knocked together over about a 24-hour period and I'm yet to use it in a real project, but I'm about to.
+This was knocked together over about a 3-day period.
+I've ported a number of real project the previously used SubSonic and all seem to be working fine... none officially deployed at this point.

-I expect it will be updated reasonably regularly over the coming weeks so check back often.
+I expect more updates reasonably regularly over the coming weeks so check back often.

 Let me know what you think - comments, suggestions and criticisms are welcome [here](http://toptensoftware.com/contact).